 Freelancers are the ultimate hustle culture warriors, constantly chasing new projects to keep the cash flow going.
 It’s a vicious cycle that leaves little room for rest and relaxation.

-Burnout: How Freelancers Lose Their Passion and Motivation
+Burnout: How Freelancers Lose Their Passion & Motivation

 When you’re a freelancer, you’re often expected to be a jack of all trades, and that can leave you feeling overwhelmed, underappreciated, isolated, and disconnected.
 According to a recent study by Razorpay, a whopping 42% of freelancers have experienced burnout at some point in their careers.
 That’s a staggering number, folks, and it’s not something to take lightly.

-Mental Health: How Freelancing Affects Your Mood and Mindset
+Mental Health: How Freelancing Affects Your Mood & Mindset

 As a freelancer, the pressure to succeed can be overwhelming.
 You’re responsible for finding new clients, negotiating rates, managing deadlines, and delivering quality work.
 This constant juggling act can take a toll on your mental health, especially if you’re not equipped to handle the stress.
 It’s not uncommon for freelancers to experience feelings of anxiety, depression, or loneliness due to the lack of structure and social interaction that comes with working independently.